FluxML/Flux.jl/docs/src/training/optimisers.md

 loss(rand(10)) # around 0.9
 ```

-In this manner, it is possible to compose optimisers for some added flexibility.
+It is possible to compose optimisers for some added flexibility.

 ```@docs
 Flux.Optimise.Optimiser